 Our faith development program is a cooperative one, taught by volunteers from within our UUCB community.
 Programs are developed and directed by the Children and Youth Programs Committee in conjunction with the Director of Lifespan Faith Development.
 Committee meetings are held monthly.
 Parents and other church members are invited to attend.

-For questions: Contact Director of Lifespan Faith Development, by calling the UUCB office.
+For questions: contact the Transitional Director of Lifespan Faith Development, Ann Kadlecek, at DLFD@uubinghamton.org.

 What is a Transitional Director of Lifespan Faith Development?

 The professional religious educator for this congregation has, in recent years, held the title of Director of Lifespan Faith Development.
 The scope has focused on children and youth, but has also included involvement in adult programs and multigenerational worship services and events.